This tasty mushroom Alfredo recipe is an easy 15-minute dinner idea with an irresistibly creamy and smooth sauce and sautéed mushrooms.

 Salt and pepper

-Clean and chop the mushrooms if they are not pre-chopped.
-To clean the mushrooms, rub the dirt off with a paper towel if they are not too soiled.
+Clean and chop the mushrooms.
+To clean the mushrooms, rub the dirt off with a paper towel if not soiled.

-Try not to wash the mushrooms with water because they'll absorb it, get soggy, and not brown the same way.
+Try not to wash the mushrooms with water because they’ll absorb it, get soggy, and take longer to brown.

-Keep browning the mushrooms on medium heat on the dry pan for another couple of minutes - brown color equals flavor.
+Brown the mushrooms on medium heat on the dry pan for another few minutes.
+Brown color equals flavor.

-Now you can boil the pasta in a large pot with plenty of heavily salted water.
+Add butter and grated garlic, and sauté for one minute, stirring often.
+Now, you can cook the pasta in a large pot with plenty of salted water.

-Add the cream and simmer for about 5 minutes or until the cream thickens up a little.
+Add the heavy cream and simmer for about 5 minutes or until the cream thickens.

-When the pasta is al dente (with a bite), drain it and add it to the mushroom Alfredo sauce.
-Reserve one cup of pasta water in case your sauce gets too thick.
+When the pasta is al dente, drain it and add it to the mushroom Alfredo sauce.
+Add some pasta cooking water if the sauce gets too thick.

-Stir the pasta in the sauce for a minute until fully coated, then serve immediately.
+Stir the pasta in the sauce until fully coated, then serve immediately.

-Tip: if your pasta gets thick and pasty, you can add a couple of tablespoons of pasta cooking water to thin it up.
+Tip: If your pasta gets thick and pasty, add a ladleful of pasta cooking water to thin it up.

-You can sprinkle with chopped fresh parsley, grated parmesan, and a twist of freshly ground black pepper.
+Serve in a bowl and garnish with chopped fresh parsley and a twist of freshly ground black pepper.

 Serving suggestions